-- Reviewers and editors respect the rights of authors and applicants, and seek permission to make use of the ideas, data or interpretations presented.
-University policy in the area of Intellectual Property management should be adhered to here. - 5.5 Working Collaboratively.
-All partners in research collaborations must take responsibility for the integrity of the research as evidenced by the following actions: - All partners in research collaborations agree at the outset on the goals of the research and on the process for communicating their research as transparently and openly as possible. - All partners formally agree at the start of their collaboration on expectations and standards concerning research integrity, on the laws and regulations that will apply, on protection of the intellectual property of collaborators, and on procedures for handling conflicts and possible cases of misconduct. - All partners in research collaborations are properly informed and consulted about submissions for publication of the research results. - 5.6 Ethical Research.
+- 3.2.4 Reviewing, Evaluating and Editing.
+This aspect of good practice involves: - Researchers take seriously their commitment to the research community by participating in refereeing, reviewing and evaluation. - Researchers review and evaluate submissions for publication, funding, appointment, promotion or reward in a transparent and justifiable manner. - Reviewers or editors with a conflict of interest withdraw from involvement in decisions on publication, funding, appointment, promotion or reward; in all regards, the provisions of the University Conflict of Interest policy should be adhered to. - Reviewers maintain confidentiality unless there is prior approval for disclosure. - Reviewers and editors respect the rights of authors and applicants, and seek permission to make use of the ideas, data or interpretations presented.
+University policy in the area of Intellectual Property management should be adhered to here. - 3.2.5 Working Collaboratively.
+All partners in research collaborations must take responsibility for the integrity of the research as evidenced by the following actions: - All partners in research collaborations agree at the outset on the goals of the research and on the process for communicating their research as transparently and openly as possible. - All partners formally agree at the start of their collaboration on expectations and standards concerning research integrity, on the laws and regulations that will apply, on protection of the intellectual property of collaborators, and on procedures for handling conflicts and possible cases of misconduct. - All partners in research collaborations are properly informed and consulted about submissions for publication of the research results. - 3.2.6 Ethical Research.
 Ethical Practice Research which seeks to involve human participants (including data collected on an anonymous basis), biological samples etc. (a full list of the types of research which require research ethics approval are set out in the 'University of Limerick Procedures for Research Ethics Approval') must have prior approval from the relevant Research Ethics Committee.
 Once approved, the research must be conducted in line with the conditions, if any, of such approval.
-In addition, researchers should ensure that research involving the holding/processing of any personal data should align with the good data management practices described in 4.2 above. - 5.7 Conflict of Interest.
+In addition, researchers should ensure that research involving the holding/processing of any personal data should align with the good data management practices described in 3.2.2 above. - 3.2.7 Conflict of Interest.
 The University is committed to the principle that the activities of its researchers should not give rise to situations in which its researchers have, or appear to have, conflicts of interest.
-In accordance with the 'Conflicts of Interest Protocol' and 'Procedures related to Research Activities at University of Limerick', the primary obligation rests with the researcher to recognise situations in which he or she has an existing and/or potential conflict of interest, and to disclose and discuss that conflict with his/her Dean/Head of Department/Line Manager (or head of the Institute/Centre/Group).
+In accordance with the University Conflict of Interest policy the primary obligation rests with the researcher to recognise situations in which he or she has an existing and/or potential conflict of interest, and to disclose and discuss that conflict with his/her Dean/Head of Department/Line Manager (or head of the Institute/Centre/Group).